bf4/webtrees/modules/gallery2_readme.txt

 The Gallery 2 module allows PGV to interface with Gallery 2.

-This module has been tested with the CVS version of Gallery 2 as of April 13th, 2005.
-Gallery 2 is still in beta status and could change in the future.
+This module has been tested with Gallery 2 version 2.1.1 Gallery 2 is still in beta status and could change in the future.
 I will try to update the module if future changes break compatably.

 To install this module, download Gallery 2 from the official website (see below) and install it in the modules/gallery2